Ken O'Flynn: Political views

-A member of the right-wing Independent Ireland party, O'Flynn has expressed anti-immigration views.
+O'Flynn has been classified as ideologically a member of populist right in Ireland.
+A member of the right-wing Independent Ireland party, O'Flynn has frequently expressed anti-immigration views.

 O'Flynn advocates that Ireland should be a neutral, isolationist country which does not get "involved in conflicts that are not our own."
 O'Flynn has stated concerning Israel/Palestine that he is in favour of neither side.

+Although identifying as a gay man, O'Flynn does not consider himself a member of the LGBT community and actively campaigns against LGBT causes, transgender causes in particular.
+On 24 June 2026, during pride month, several LGBT TDs rose to note the positive contributions the LGBT movement had made on their lives.
+During O'Flynn's contribution, he praised the historic gay movement but criticised the modern LGBT movement, arguing that it had been "hijacked", was too inclusive, had lost sight of its original purpose, and was increasingly focused on symbolic issues rather than protecting gay, lesbian and bisexual people from discrimination and violence.

+O'Flynn also campaigns against NGOs in Ireland, and has remarked that "At one stage, there were more suicide charities in this country than there were suicides.
+It might sound funny but it’s not".

 Personal life

 O'Flynn is the son of Noel O'Flynn, a TD for the same constituency from 1997 to 2011.
 O'Flynn is a gay man and is married to Francisco Cuevas, a Spanish business analyst who is the son of the Duke of Lora del Rio.